Enter the gauge pressure (air pressure), and the full bore piston diameter into the calculator to determine the cylinder force.

 FAQ

 Does cylinder force change with size?
-As the diameter of a cylinder increases, the force generated increases with the square of the diameter increase.
+At the same pressure, as the diameter of a cylinder increases, the force generated increases with the square of the diameter increase.
 This means that going from a 1-inch diameter cylinder to a 2-inch diameter cylinder increases the force by 4 times.